poig/Qc_book_list/README.md

 - [**Qiskit Textbook**](https://learning.quantum.ibm.com/) by qiskit contributor, keep on updating and having much friendly introduction content, in high school math.
 - **Dancing with qubits** by Robert S. Sutor, introduction concept from basic math.
 - [**Introduction to Classical and Quantum Computing**](https://www.thomaswong.net/introduction-to-classical-and-quantum-computing-1e4p.pdf) by Thomas Wong, is a super introduction book that explains basic Classical computing to Quantum computing.
-- **Quantum Computing: An Applied Approach** -Springer (2021) by Hidary, Jack D., talks about the foundation and tools you need for QC.
+- [**Quantum Computing: An Applied Approach**](https://link.springer.com/book/10.1007/978-3-030-83274-2) Springer (2021) by Hidary, Jack D., talks about the foundation and tools you need for QC.
-- [**Quantum computing since Democritus** -Cambridge University Press (2013)](http://s3.amazonaws.com/arena-attachments/958521/7c581f75f258e9c36788c60cf45f3961.pdf?1491247031) by Aaronson, Scott, talks about popular science.
+- **Quantum computing since Democritus** Cambridge University Press (2013) by Aaronson, Scott, talks about popular science.
 - [Medium article - **Preliminary Thoughts on Fault-Tolerant Quantum Computing, Quantum Error Correction, and Logical Qubits**](https://jackkrupansky.medium.com/preliminary-thoughts-on-fault-tolerant-quantum-computing-quantum-error-correction-and-logical-1f9e3f122e71) by Jack Krupansky, answering a list of good questions and thoughts.

-### 💪 Good Exercise:
-- [Xanadu Quantum Codebook](https://codebook.xanadu.ai/) by Catalina Albornoz, Guillermo Alonso, Mikhail Andrenkov, and more. it is a fantastic codebook that gives you a good basic understanding of quantum computing, you should go over it before going for more exercise or content, if you get stuck hard check the [walkthrough from Owen Lockwood](https://youtube.com/playlist?list=PL91jA61XuCIB-4giBW3Hs-We1FE-fUxPV).
-- [IBM Quantum Challenge](https://github.com/search?q=org%3Aqiskit-community+quantum+challenge&type=repositories) by the qiskit community, each year has a different topic, where you can learn more about quantum computing, if you need help, go to qiskit slack, each challenge has different channels, where you can search for previous hints or questions asked.
-- [QOSF Monthly Challenges](https://github.com/qosf/monthly-challenges) by qosf contributor, contains a lot of challenges and interesting topics in quantum computing.

-### 🎓 Certificate:
-- [IBM Certified Quantum Computation using Qiskit v2.X Developer - Associate](https://www.ibm.com/training/certification/ibm-certified-quantum-computation-using-qiskit-v2x-developer-associate-C9008400), you can find all kinds of exam related resources and information from [qiskit slack channel](https://qisk.it/join-slack) #qiskit-cert-exam, this certificate proven yourself able to demonstrates fundamental knowledge of quantum computing concepts and is able to express them using the qiskit open sources SDK.
-This also open opportunity for you to be tier-1 [qiskit-advocate](https://qiskit.org/advocates/).

 ### 🧐 [General background to proceed intermediate and advanced level](http://www.mit.edu/~aram/advice/quantum.html) ([click me for more comprehensive guide](https://www.cs.umd.edu/~xwu/mini_lib.html)):
 Quantum computing (theory) is at the intersection of math, physics, and computer science.
 (Experiment also can involve electrical engineering.)
 Eventually, you will want to learn aspects of all of these fields, but when starting you can use any for an entry into the field.
 Within each field, the subjects you will want to know are: